 Breville is known for its intuitive designs, and premium models offer a host of bells and whistles, like automatic steam wands, touch screens, and self-tamping.

 These are all nice upgrades to have.
 But, the entry-level models can make espresso and steam milk just like high-end models, assuming the heating system is the same.
+You can also read our tips to use a Breville to get the best espresso.

 You should ask how much an upgrade matters to you.
 Personally, I’m terrible at latte art, hence the Barista Touch is attractive to me.
 But, I’ve made microfoam on the entry-level Breville Bambino too, as can you with practice.